YuryFilipovich/golang_leetcode/readme.md

 | 2469 | Convert the Temperature | [Link](https://github.com/YuryFilipovich/golang_leetcode/blob/master/solutions/2469_convert_the_temperature.go) | [Link](https://leetcode.com/problems/convert-the-temperature/) |

 ## Contributing

 Contributions to this repository are welcome.
-If you would like to contribute a solution, please make sure to follow the contribution guidelines.
+If you would like to contribute a solution, please make sure to follow the [contribution guidelines](https://github.com/YuryFilipovich/golang_leetcode/blob/master/contribution_guidlines.md).

+Please ensure that your contributions adhere to our [code of conduct](https://github.com/YuryFilipovich/golang_leetcode/blob/master/code_of_conduct.md).